keymanapp/keyboards/release/sil/sil_cipher_music/README.md

 with this keyboard) work best with applications using the Graphite rendering technology, such as LibreOffice.

-Please note: The English and Indonesian documentation has been slightly to reflect differences in how Keyman works from the original InKey keyboard.
+Please note: The English and Indonesian documentation has been changed slightly to reflect differences in how Keyman works from the original InKey keyboard.
 The Indonesian translation has not been checked with an Indonesian speaker.